What Are Dzi Beads? Understanding the Dzi Beads Meaning

 • Cleanse Negative Energy: Help remove negative energies from the chakras, allowing for better energy flow.

-• Enhance Positive Energy: Amplify positive energy within the chakras, promoting overall well-being.
+• Enhance Positive Energy: Amplify positive energy within the chakras to promote overall well-being.

-• Support Emotional Healing: Assist in emotional healing by stabilizing emotions and fostering a sense of inner peace.
+• Support Emotional Healing: Help stabilize emotions and foster inner peace.

 Usage in Chakra Healing Practices